We Fight for Pedestrian Rights

 A pedestrian being struck by an automobile is likely to result in a devastating course of events.
 We have seen firsthand the aftermath of a pedestrian-vehicle accident, as well as the permanently disabling and even fatal injuries that can result.
 Pedestrians do not stand a chance of escaping serious injury when drivers of cars do not watch out for them and strike them.
 While drivers and passengers in vehicles have safety features such as seatbelts, airbags, and the actual framework of vehicles to protect them, pedestrians enjoy no such benefits, leaving them completely vulnerable to being hit by a much larger, forceful vehicle.
 These accidents often happen completely unexpectedly and quickly, and pedestrians are rarely able to move quickly enough to escape injury.
 As a result, a pedestrian is likely to suffer very serious injuries, which may even be fatal.
 On the other hand, the driver and passengers in the vehicle that hit a pedestrian are more likely to escape the accident injury-free.

-Learn About Your Options for Recovery From a Fort Myers Pedestrian Accident Attorney
+Learn About Your Options for Recovery From a Fort Myers Pedestrian Injury Attorney

 If you or a loved one were hurt by a motorist while crossing the street or on the sidewalk, a Fort Myers pedestrian accident attorney can help you obtain your rightful compensation.
-Contact Spivey Law Firm, Personal Injury Attorneys, P.A. for a free consultation about your pedestrian accident in order to determine whether you have a valid personal injury or wrongful death claim.
+Contact Spivey Law Firm, Personal Injury Attorneys, P.A. for a free consultation with a Fort Myers pedestrian injury attorney in order to determine whether you have a valid personal injury or wrongful death claim.
 There are strict timelines within which these lawsuits must be filed, or you are forever barred from seeking recovery from the responsible party.
 For your convenience, you don't pay us any fees or costs unless you win.
-Please visit our settlements and verdicts to view the results in some of the Florida pedestrian accident cases and other types of cases handled by Randall L. Spivey
+Please visit our settlements and verdicts to view the results in some of the Florida pedestrian accident cases and other types of cases handled by Randall L. Spivey.

 More Helpful Information